1 : having the form of an animal

 2 : of, relating to, or being a deity conceived of in animal form or with animal attributes

 Did You Know?

-Zo- (or zoo-) derives from the Greek word zōion, meaning "animal," and -morph comes from the Greek morphē, meaning "form."
-These two forms combined to give us the adjective zoomorphic in the 19th century to describe something that resembles an animal.
-English includes other words that were formed from zo- or zoo-, such as zoology (made with -logy, meaning "science").
-And there are also other words that were formed from -morph, such as pseudomorph, for a mineral having the outward form of another species.
-(The combining form pseud- or pseudo- means "false.")
+"Zo-" (or "zoo-") derives from the Greek word "zōion," meaning "animal," and "-morph" comes from the Greek "morphē," meaning "form."
+These two forms combined to give us the adjective "zoomorphic," which was first used in English to describe something that resembles an animal in 1872.
+English includes other words that were formed from "zo-" or "zoo-," such as "zoology" (made with "-logy," meaning "science").
+And there are also other words that were formed from "-morph," such as "pseudomorph," for a mineral having the outward form of another species.
+(The combining form "pseud-" or "pseudo-" means "false.")

 Test Your Vocabulary with M-W Quizzes

 What descendant of "morphē" can mean "having no fixed form"?
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP